JuanSuarezZ/backend-nodejs/README.md

 # backend-nodejs
-the routing of a proyect using node js and express library as a backend for an e-comerce aplication.
+The routing of a proyect using node js and express library as a backend for an e-comerce aplication.